Prelf1992/distributed-ml-training-system/README.md

 * Commit 2024_78: CI: Configure CI for workflow to improve user experience. at 2024-02-22 11:44:25
 * Commit 2024_79: Docs: Optimize performance of database for better maintainability. at 2024-02-26 12:23:46
 * Commit 2024_80: Chore: Update build config algorithm for better readability. at 2024-02-26 17:00:14
+* Commit 2024_81: Refactor: Update documentation for component to improve user experience. at 2024-02-26 10:20:10